jennahd/PiN_meta-tutorial/README.md

 Whokaryote ([Pronk and Medema, 2022](https://pubmed.ncbi.nlm.nih.gov/35503723/)) is a tool for distinguishing prokaryotic and eukaryotic contigs from metagenomic data based on gene structure.
 You can find information about the tool here: [https://github.com/LottePronk/whokaryote](https://github.com/LottePronk/whokaryote).

-As an option, you can also run the tool TIARA ([Karlicki, Antonowicz, and Karnkowska](https://academic.oup.com/bioinformatics/article/38/2/344/6375939))as part of Whokaryotes, which is a similar tool that identifies eukaryotic contigs in metagenomic datasets using a deep-learing apprach.
+As an option, you can also run the tool TIARA ([Karlicki, Antonowicz, and Karnkowska](https://academic.oup.com/bioinformatics/article/38/2/344/6375939))as part of Whokaryote, which is a similar tool that identifies eukaryotic contigs in metagenomic datasets using a deep-learning approach.
 You can find information about the tool here: https://github.com/ibe-uw/tiara.

 Another option for distinguishing prokaryotic and eukaryotic contigs in metagenomic dataset is EukRep ([West et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29496730/)): https://github.com/patrickwest/EukRep